vapor/docs/3.0/docs/database-kit/overview.md

 // Register the SQLite database using '.sqlite' as an identifier. dbsConfig.add(sqliteDB, as: .sqlite)

+// Register more DBs here if you want

 // Register the DatabaseConfig to services. services.register(dbsConfig)
 ```